firatuyulur/GROSeq_pipeline/README.md

 `bedtools bamtobed -bed12 -i sorted_data1.bam > sorted_data1.bed`

 Next step is generating the bedGraph files.
 For this purpose there are multiple options.
-HOMER or bedtools genomecov are good options.  will be used.
+HOMER or bedtools genomecov are good options.
+Here, bedtools will be used.
 Before using genomecov, it advises a sorting as in the following;

 `sort -k 1,1 sorted_data1.bed > re_sorted_data1.bed`